jkobject/jkobject.github.io/_projects/depmap-omics-howto.md

 - remove all duplicate samples from our downloaded file (keeping only the latest version of each samples).
 - saving the current pipeline configuration.

-_At the least you would require the downloading of results, but other steps could be useful for some users_
+_You will at least need to download results, but other steps could be useful for some users_

-...and post processing tasks.
+#### Post-processing tasks

 > Unfortunately for now the post-processing tasks are not all made to be easily run outside of the CCLE pipelines.
 Most of them are in R and are run with the Rpy2 tool.